sn99/Optimizing-linux/README.md

 - [ArchWiki/Improving performance](https://wiki.archlinux.org/index.php/Improving_performance)

-- Disabling `Cool'n'Quiet` or `speedstep` or `PowerNow!` from bios (will cause heatup on laptops, only enable it during gaming)
+- Disabling `Cool'n'Quiet` or `speedstep` or `PowerNow!` from bios (will cause heat up on laptops, only enable it during gaming)

-- Check other bios features too, they vary from system to system but should have a significant boost in performance
+- Check other bios features, too; they vary from system to system but should have a significant boost in performance

 - Using `X` instead of `Wayland` (may vary game to game)